 The part of the frame’s door that is given a cut on the raised panel, enhancing the fact that the panel is separated from the frame itself.
 This panel may also be flat.
 When the panel has been raised it will resemble the pictures of the door above.
 It shows that where the frame and panel come together, the panel has been elevated, and stands out from the frame.
 A flat panel however, is like it sounds, flat, and straight across.

 The cabinet’s frame can be either way, framed or frameless.
 Making the cabinet frameless will make it have more accessibility, ‘All access’.
 This type of structure is constructed without a face frame, having a thicker box structure, making it more stable.

 It is significant that you know what the difference between a full and a partial overlay is in cabinets, and also, what inset cabinets are.
 On a full overlay cabinet or drawers, the doors or drawers will cover the face frame completely.
 With a partial overlay, the cabinets are going to show some of the frame still.
 An inset feature of a cabinet is where the doors and /or drawers fit inside (behind) the face frame opening of the cabinet.

-Understanding The Parts Of Cabinet Doors
+Understanding The Different Parts Of A Cabinet

 Knowing all of this a head of time can bring greater end results!
 After all, the process of cabinet making is not as confusing or befuddling as some may think.
 Of course, if you are a cabinet professional, you will most certainly want to learn as much about it as you can, and hopefully, this article has provided you with a little bit of knowledge into the world of making cabinets.
 I know I have learned a lot that I did not know before from it.